TOP QUALITY INSTRUCTION USING MODERN COACHING METHODS BASED ON TRADITIONAL PRINCIPLES

 I feel that Karate can be better managed from a National point of view by a governing body that consists of a properly run board drawing from various factions of business, sport, etc. so that we have a fully accountable (to Sport England) body that is run on a Professional basis *

 I was an inaugural director of the English Karate Federation and after helping set up that body I took a step back.
 I then returned in 2016 to assist in some issues that they were having trying to convene an Annual General Meeting.
-I resigned shortly afterwards having completed the AGM as I believe that we need to have the overall governing body in place looking after all (if not most) of Karateka at all levels in England.
+I resigned shortly afterwards having completed the AGM.
+I believe that we need to have the overall governing body in place looking after all (if not most) of Karateka at all levels in England.

 Do you have any other interests?